leonp84/code-institute-project-2/README.md

 # T O D O

-Welcome to the Readme file for TODO, a multi-functional online to do app using HTML, CSS & JavaScript.
+Welcome to the Readme file for TODO, a multi-functional online to do app built with HTML, CSS & JavaScript.

 **A note to the assessors:** *As recommended by my Code Institute Mentor, I want to mention that I built the JavaScript part of this app in a previous repository to first check whether the project was feasible with my current skill level.
 With the development of **this**, final project, some code from that previous built was then copied and pasted into this one.
 I mention that in case the short time frame between commits of (especially) the JavaScript part of this project raise any red flags.*